fabacab/CTF/2017/BKP/cloud/Prudentialv2/README.md

 $ echo -n 'P' | xxd
 0000000: 50                                       P
 ```

+> :beginner: On many systems, the `ascii(7)` manual page will also be available, which provides a reference for all the ASCII character codes.

 So an ASCII `%` is hexadecimal `25` and an ASCII `P` is hexadecimal `50`.
 These two bytes are the first bytes in every PDF file.
 Converting this hexdump into a URL's percent-encoded string is now relatively straightforward: we simply insert a `%` character between every two hex numbers in the middle set of columns and remove the spaces.
 That is to say, the first group of digits, which is hexadecimal `2550`, becomes `%25%50` in a URL, and so on down the line.